-New Light 2023 will showcase experimental and diverse moving image works by First Nations artists.
+Presented by Illuminate Adelaide and ANAT, NEW LIGHT 2023 showcased experimental and diverse moving image works by contemporary First Nations artists.

-Through a national call out, New Light will feature new, selected work by First Nations artists, exploring compelling and complex concepts.
-The commissioned artworks will be displayed on the outdoor screens at the King William Road entrance to the Adelaide Festival Centre in July 2023 as part of Illuminate Adelaide.
+Following a national call out, NEW LIGHT 2023 featured commissioned work exploring compelling and complex concepts, with artworks being exhibited on the media screens at the entrance to Adelaide Festival Centre as part of Illuminate Adelaide’s City Lights program.

 NEW LIGHT past programs 2022 | 2021 | 2018